timkurvers/redota/README.md

 - Dota 2 is a registered trademark of [Valve Corporation].
 - Image resources, lore and other references are property of [Valve Corporation].
-- The Dota 2 map background originates from [Gamepedia].
+- The Dota 2 map and minimap images originate from [Gamepedia].

 # Setup & Development